rxn7/sandbox/README.md

 This was made for fun and for practicing c++ and opengl.
 The code is probably dogshit because I started learning c++ 3 days before starting this project.

+## Installation
+You can download the launcher or you can compile the game yourself.

 ## Features
 ### Texture Packs
 You can create your own texture pack.
 You just need to put it in res/textures folder.
 It should appear in the textures drop down (see the image below) and you can choose it.